signalapp/Signal-iOS/README.md

 * **Relationships**.
 You can setup relationships between objects and even configure cascading delete rules.

+* **Sync**.
+Support for syncing with Apple's CloudKit is available out of the box.
+There's even a fully functioning example project that demonstrates writing a syncing Todo app.

 * **Extensions**.
 More than just a key/value store, YapDatabase comes with an extensions architecture built-in.
 You can even create your own extensions.

 * **Performance**.
 Fetch thousands of objects on the main thread without dropping a frame.